meltaxa/mySolarForecast/README.md

 To deploy the AWS Lamdba function, the [Serverless](https://serverless.com/framework/docs/providers/aws/guide/installation/) framework is used.

-You will need to register with Solcast for an API key.
+You will need to register with Solcast for an API key: https://solcast.com.au/api/register/

 ## Installation